-Every great audit starts with a checklist
+Every great audit starts with a checklist!

-Productive - Working without a checklist takes more effort.
+Productive.
+Working without a checklist takes more effort.
 At each stage you have to decide what to do next.
 The checklist answers this question for you.

-This checklist is different
+This checklist is better

-Outcome - important content isn’t being indexed.
+Outcome - important content isn’t indexed.

 Cause - URLs aren’t discoverable by crawlers.

 That’s the difference: you’ll see this is exactly how we’ve structured the checklist.
 Take a moment to jump over and inspect it with this model in mind.
 By now you’re probably getting the idea—this isn’t just a technical checklist.
-It’s also a tool for communicating the value of your work.
+It’s a also a tool for communicating the value of your work.

 A few pointers